chetanakashV/blockchain_poet/README.md

 BuyerId, SellerId, PropertyId/name, Amount, Time stamp of the transaction. <br/>

 ### Structure of a block in blockchain:
-Timestamp, Merkle root, Hash of the previous block, Transactions(2), Proof, block index. <br/>
+Timestamp, Merkle root, Hash of the previous block, Transactions(2), Nonce, block index. <br/>

 ## Directions to use:
 To execute, run python3 blockchain.py <br/>